the80srobot/html5/README.md

 # Go package for generating HTML5

+IMPORTANT: THIS IS STILL EXPERIMENTAL AND SUBJECT TO CHANGE

 This package provides a template-free, declarative mechanism for generating HTML5.
 It has some advantages over `html/template`: